Affirmative Action Policy

 The Director’s access to confidential material will be in accordance with the following procedures:

 - The request for information will be made in writing to the College officer responsible for the maintenance and security of the confidential material.
 The request will be for specific material and for a specific purpose directly related to the implementation and oversight of affirmative action policies of the College as stated in this policy.
-If access involves a request to review evaluations of specific individuals, written permission must be secured from those individuals by the DAA and must accompany the request.
-If access involves a review of areas of concern or categories of personnel, the purpose and date of the review by the DEDR will be noted in the files.
+If access involves a request to review evaluations of specific individuals, written permission must be secured from those individuals by the DOED and must accompany the request.
+If access involves a review of areas of concern or categories of personnel, the purpose and date of the review by the DOED will be noted in the files.

 - Access to confidential material is under the supervision of the relevant College officer.
-It is the joint responsibility of the DEDR and the officer to assure the continuing confidentiality of the material.
+It is the joint responsibility of the DOED and the officer to assure the continuing confidentiality of the material.
 Material will be reviewed in the office where it normally is kept, with no duplication of files or other confidential information permitted.

 The Affirmative Action policy is also documented in the Bates College Employee Handbook.